Andrew Thomas (composer): Career

-Although he has taught throughout the world, since 2000, Andrew Thomas has become a regular guest of the People's Republic of China.
-Under the auspices of the Chinese Government, Dr. Thomas performed his composition for solo piano, Music at Twilight in Hong Kong and Guangzhou.
-He was the head western judge of a panel of pianists from all over the world judging the 2000 Chinese Works Piano Competition.
+Although he taught throughout the world, from 2000 on, Thomas was a regular guest of the People's Republic of China.
+Under the auspices of the Chinese government, Thomas performed his composition for solo piano, Music at Twilight, in Hong Kong and Guangzhou.
+He was the head western judge of a panel of international pianists judging the 2000 Chinese Works Piano Competition.

-In December 2001, Dr. Thomas went to Nanning, China to conduct his Three Scenes from the Summer Palace and other works, to perform as a pianist, and to teach master classes in composition.
-Dr. Thomas is now an Advisor of the Guangxi Arts College and a guest conductor of the Guangxi Arts College Youth Orchestra.
-He has returned yearly for further conducting and solo performances.
+In December 2001, Thomas went to Nanning, China to conduct his Three Scenes from the Summer Palace and other works, to perform as a pianist, and to teach master classes in composition.
+Thomas was an Advisor of the Guangxi Arts College and a guest conductor of the Guangxi Arts College Youth Orchestra.
+He returned yearly for conducting and solo performances.
 He was honored as the main Western speaker at a conference of middle school administrators and government officials from all parts of China.

-In an effort to upgrade music education throughout China, Dr. Thomas developed a program which brought together music academies in an effort to advance all the students’ technical and artistic abilities in Western as well as Asian music.
-In April 2004 he conducted the Shanghai Conservatory Youth Orchestra and the Nanning Symphony in a three concerto evening with student soloists from Shanghai, Nanning and, Juilliard.
+In an effort to upgrade music education throughout China, Thomas developed a program which brought together music academies in an effort to advance all the students’ technical and artistic abilities in Western as well as Asian music.
+In April 2004, he conducted the Shanghai Conservatory Youth Orchestra and the Nanning Symphony in a three concerto evening with student soloists from Shanghai, Nanning, and Juilliard.

-He is currently composing a new evening length cross-cultural ballet, "Focus of the Heart" for the Chinese people with an original story written by his partner Howard Kessler.
-The score utilizes both full Traditional Chinese and Western orchestras.
-It was scheduled to be premiered Fall 2009 in Beijing.
+After 2003, Thomas lectured, taught, and performed in Korea at the Seoul Music Festival and Academy, a music festival he co-directed.
+That festival brought together Western and Korean teachers to perform and to teach advanced string and piano students.
+He conducted two programs with the Prime Symphony Orchestra, one with the Suwon Philharmonic, and another program for the Korean Symphony Orchestra, including his concerto for marimba and orchestra, Loving Mad Tom, all in Seoul, Korea.

-Since 2003 Dr. Thomas has lectured, taught, and performed in Korea at a music festival that he co-directed.
-This festival, The Seoul Music Festival and Academy brings together Western and Korean teachers to perform and to teach advanced String and Piano students.
-He conducted two programs with the Prime Symphony Orchestra, and one with the Suwon Philharmonic, then another program for the Korean Symphony Orchestra, including his concerto for marimba and orchestra, Loving Mad Tom, all in Seoul, Korea.
+On October 9, 2004, Thomas marked his 65th birthday and long service at Juilliard with a piano recital, later stepping down as Pre-College director in 2006 to focus on composing and teaching, and was honored with the title of Director Emeritus.

-On October 9, 2004, Dr. Andrew Thomas gave a piano recital in the Juilliard Theater at the Juilliard School celebrating his 65th birthday, 35 years teaching at the Juilliard School and ten years as its Pre-College director.
-After twelve years he stepped down from his administrative position in 2006 to concentrate on his composition works, to teach and to foster the musical talents of young international "Citizens of the World".
-At his farewell party Juilliard bestowed upon him the title of director emeritus.
+In 2008, he composed an evening-length, cross-cultural ballet, "Focus of the Heart" for the Chinese people, with an original story written by his partner, Howard Kessler.
+The score utilized both full Traditional Chinese and Western orchestras.